yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 * The right to equal service and price, even if you exercise your privacy rights.

-**Request for Information and Deletion.** California consumers have the right to request, up to twice in a 12-month period, that a business that collects personal information about the consumer disclose to the consumer the information listed below for the preceding 12 months.
+**Request for Information and Deletion**

+California consumers have the right to request, up to twice in a 12-month period, that a business that collects personal information about the consumer disclose to the consumer the information listed below for the preceding 12 months.
 We have the right to request